jamieguinan/cti/README.md

 	Things I need right now, for getting config values and ranges, are strings, lists of strings, maybe automatic cleanup.

-The core concept in CTI is that there are a set of static **C** structures, with camel-case names like `SocketServer`, that are used as **T**emplates.
+The core concept in CTI is that there are a set of static **C** structures, with camel-case labels like `SocketServer`, that are used as **T**emplates.
 Any number of them can be **I**nstantiated, wherein a copy of the template is allocated, and a thread is created which runs in a loop calling the `.tick()` method of the instance, which usually blocks until it has something to do.
 Most instances have a set of Input and Output members, which can be connected in a many-to-one Output-to-Input graph, of sorts.
 Instances may thus pass (loosely runtime-typed) messages to other instances, and that is how a CTI "application" is built.
 Also, each instance has a table of configuration parameters that can be set using key/value strings.

 So, CTI is *a modular, multi-threaded, message-passing, runtime-configurable program for video and audio capture and processing, networking, and various other applications*.
 That sounds impressive, but I chose to open this document describing it as a "hobby project", because I don't want to lose track of where it came from, I don't expect it to become a popular project, and I'm not looking to compete with other more developed projects in the same space.
 CTI exists primarily for my own use and entertainment, and as an exercise in programming.